harveersmotoe-commits/The-Multitasker-Desktop-MacroPad-Not-Finalized-Yet-/README.md

 I thought of this idea due to the popular game on Roblox called Bee Swarm Simulator.
 And that I also love to take screenshots but everything I have to press 3 billion keys for it.

+I have added STL files to this repo so that someone else can also follow along.
+PCB files are also located in the PCB folder.
+BOM is attached below.
+More details on how to build coming soon!
 # Assembly (Prediction)

 <img width="1366" height="696" alt="image" src="https://github.com/user-attachments/assets/6b73a781-e420-4493-9af5-1c375d7a6ce7" />